Do you have a hiker in your life that you need a great gift idea for?

 Headlamps are great as a backup when you hike, but we really like carrying our Luci Lantern because not only does it provide light and can be charged by the sun while we hike, but it also charges our phones while we hike and packs down pretty small.

 I always hike with a long sleeve T-shirt.
-You could be functional and get them a shirt like this, or be fun and get them a rad shirt like this one (coming soon).
+You could be functional and get them a shirt like this.
 Throw in some sunscreen and a new pair of sunglasses to make it a fun gift basket.

 Foam Roller MFR Ball